Marohn/CraftControl/README.md

 - /craftcontrol list - Lists which items' recipes are blocked.
 - /craftcontrol reload - Reloads the config, so you don't have to restart your server when you add or remove something from the blocked recipes list!
+- /craftcontrol add <material> - Add a blacklisted recipe directly in-game.
+- /craftcontrol remove <material> - Remove a blacklisted recipe directly from the game.

 ## Permissions
 - craftcontrol.* - Gives the user every permission every permission within this plugin.
 - craftcontrol.help - Allows the player to use /craftcontrol help.
 - craftcontrol.list - Allows the player to use /craftcontrol list.
 - craftcontrol.reload - Allows the player to reload the config file.
-- craftcontrol.bypass - Allows the user to bypass crafting restrictions and craft the item as you would normally do so.
+- craftcontrol.bypass - Allows the player to bypass crafting restrictions and craft the item as you would normally do so.
+- craftcontrol.add - Allows the player to use /craftcontrol add.
+- craftcontrol.remove - Allows the player to use /craftcontrol remove.

 ## How do I set it up?
 1) Download the plugin jar from the SpigotMC website.